The SO(3) monopole cobordism and superconformal simple type: The cobordism with

-In this section, we will derive a formula (see \eqref{eq:VanishingCobordismReducedForm}) relating the Seiberg-Witten polynomials $\SW^{w,i}_X$ defined in \eqref{eq:SWPolynomial} and the intersection form of $X$.
-We do so by applying the cobordism formula \eqref{eq:CobordismFormulaIntForm} in a case where Proposition \ref{prop:VanishingASDPairing} implies the left-hand-side of \eqref{eq:CobordismFormulaIntForm} vanishes.
-To extract a formula from the resulting vanishing sum that includes the Seiberg-Witten polynomials, $\SW^{w,i}_X$, we apply Theorem \ref{thm:SWLinkPairing} to the terms on the right-hand-side of \eqref{eq:CobordismFormulaIntForm}.
-In the resulting sum over $\overline{\Red}$, the coefficients, $a_{i,j,k}$, appearing in equation \eqref{eq:MainEquation} in Theorem \ref{thm:SWLinkPairing} depend on $c_1(\ft)\cdot c_1(\fs)$.
+In this section, we will derive a formula (see \eqref{eq:VanishingCobordismReducedForm}) relating the Seiberg--Witten polynomials $\SW^{w,i}_X$ defined in \eqref{eq:SWPolynomial} and the intersection form of $X$.
+We do so by applying the cobordism formula \eqref{eq:CobordismFormulaIntForm} in a case where Proposition \ref{prop:VanishingASDPairing} implies that the left-hand-side of \eqref{eq:CobordismFormulaIntForm} vanishes.
+To extract a formula from the resulting vanishing sum that includes the Seiberg--Witten polynomials, $\SW^{w,i}_X$, we apply Theorem \ref{thm:SWLinkPairing} to the terms on the right-hand-side of \eqref{eq:CobordismFormulaIntForm}.
+In the resulting sum over $\overline{\Red}(\ft)$, the coefficients, $a_{i,j,k}$, appearing in equation \eqref{eq:MainEquation} in Theorem \ref{thm:SWLinkPairing} depend on $c_1(\ft)\cdot c_1(\fs)$.
 This dependence prevents the desired extraction of $\SW^{w,i}_X$ (see Remark \ref{rmk:VaryingCoeff}) from the cobordism sum.
 To ensure that $c_1(\ft)\cdot c_1(\fs)$ is constant as $c_1(\fs)$ varies in $B(X)$ without further assumptions on $B(X)$, such as the abundance condition mentioned in our Introduction, we assume $c_1(\ft)=0$.

 We begin by establishing the existence of a family of \spinu structures with $c_1(\ft)=0$.

 \begin{lem} Let $X$ be a standard four-manifold.
 For every $n\in\NN$ there is a \spinu structure $\ft_n$ on $X$ satisfying